University of Utah Biostatistician III in Salt Lake City, Utah

 A master’s degree in statistics, biostatistics or related field (epidemiology, applied mathematics, public health and computer science).

-We are seeking a biostatistician who is capable of meeting independently with clinical investigators in a variety of medical domains to clarify study objectives and to formulate and write statistical analysis plans, carry out sample size calculations, conduct statistical analyses, write reports to present results of statistical analyses, prepare graphical summaries of data, and assist in presentations and publications.
-Solid knowledge of statistical methods including multiple regression, longitudinal data analysis, categorical data analysis and survival analysis is strongly preferred.
-Prior experience working in a biomedical research environment is highly desirable.
+We are seeking a biostatistician who is capable of meeting independently with clinical investigators and health service researchers to clarify study objectives and write statistical analysis plans, carry out sample size calculations, conduct statistical analyses, write reports to present results of statistical analyses, prepare graphical summaries of data, and assist in presentations and publications.
+Solid knowledge of statistical methods including multiple regression, longitudinal data analysis, categorical data analysis and survival analysis strongly preferred.
+Prior experience in health services research and analysis of electronic health record data is desired by not required.

 Work Environment and Level of Frequency typically required